Self-telemetry troubleshooting

 seconds of registered.

-If the event is missing, the collector enrolled before LinkMesh server v1.101 (the release that introduced own_metrics offers).
+If the event is missing, the collector has not received an own_metrics offer.
 Re-enrol the collector to trigger a fresh offer:

-- Stop the collector + agent on the host
+- Stop the collector on the host (and the optional agent, if running)

 - In the LinkMesh UI: Collectors → … → Deregister

-- Mint a fresh token + re-run the install one-liner
+- Mint a fresh token + re-enrol the collector

 For Alloy via remotecfg, there is no separate “offer” event — the